Insurance is a challenging industry in which it’s hard to succeed.

 No one doubts your expertise, but do you really want to risk your career with a we’ve-always-done-it-this-way type of attitude?

-I mean… we saw what happened when Blockbuster refused to adapt to a changing landscape.
-Awkward.
+Remember what happened when Blockbuster refused to adapt to a changing landscape?

 The best insurance agents are always learning and willing to improve.
 Even if your agency leadership provides great training opportunities, own your insurance education and: